skorodumina/twopeg/README.md

 There are two compiling options:

 1) "make nobos" - to compile without BOS libraries, no output in BOS format is possible in this case (suitable for CLAS12),
 2) "make bos" - to compile with BOS libraries (suitable for CLAS).
 BOS output can be created according to the flag in the input file.
 Some of the libraries (-lc_bos_io -lmapmanager -lfputil -lfpack -lbos -lbankdefs) are taken from "/u/home/skorodum/lib/bos/bos_gcc920".
-These libraries were compiled for gcc 9.2.0, and so may not match the older compliper versions.
+These libraries were compiled for gcc 9.2.0, and so may not match the older compiler versions.
 For gcc 5.3.0 the libraries can be taken from "/u/home/skorodum/lib/bos/bos_gcc530",the path in the Makefifle should be then changed accordingly.

 It should compile on ifarms.